Lyssal/doctrine-orm-bundle/doc/Repository.md

 # The entity repository

-See the [Lyssal Doctrine ORM manager documentation](Manager.md) for more informations about the method parameters.
+See the [Lyssal Doctrine ORM administrator documentation](Administrator.md) for more informations about the method parameters.

 ## Use